Use this simple, 7-step process to declutter your home and create a simplified, more minimalist home you’ll love!

 Your highest priority areas will be the spaces causing you the most stress, making you feel the most overwhelmed and taking up too much of your time.

 Tackling your three highest priority areas first will not only make life a lot easier and less stressful.
 But it will also free up a significant amount of time that can be used to continue decluttering.
 Making it a lot easier to see the process of decluttering through.

 After listing your top 3 highest priority spaces, continue ranking all the spaces in your home from highest to lowest priority to declutter.

 Don’t forget to take action!

-Step 3: Do a quick sweep through the whole house
+Step 3: Do a whole house clutter sweep

 Step 5: Declutter somewhere easy

 Continuing to build on the decluttering momentum, motivation and confidence you’re building, next tackle decluttering somewhere easy.